Narion2025/AIR-PI_OSAL/README.md

 ## Product Vision
 The Open Systemic Awareness Layer empowers applications to adapt to users' emotional context without compromising privacy.
 By keeping raw data on-device and only transmitting small, anonymized marker packets, OSAL enables ethical AI-driven experiences across education, therapy and civic tech.

-## Next Sprint: Heart-Beat
+## Next Sprint: First Light
-The upcoming sprint focuses on implementing the `heart_api` service and the prompt adapter.
-This will allow stored marker packets to be converted into synergy vectors that guide the language model.
-Completing this sprint unlocks personalized LLM responses while maintaining strict privacy guarantees.
+With the Heart-Beat sprint complete, the focus shifts to delivering the demo UI and deployment.
+The upcoming iteration will add a simple React interface displaying live markers and set up Render/Vercel to host the services publicly.